Skip to content

 When we moved to Hout Bay from the Cape Town City Bowl, I kept waiting to miss our old ‘hood.
 I had loved living in town so much – the vibe, the constant stream of things to do, the feeling of being in the heart of Cape Town with a lovely view of Table Mountain.
-But then we moved to Hout Bay, and five years later, I’m still waiting for the day I wake up and wish we lived in town again.
-I originally wrote this article after we’d only lived here a year and a half – now it’s been even longer and I love living in Hout Bay even more.
+But then we moved to Hout Bay, and nine years later, I’m still waiting for the day I wake up and wish we lived in town again.
+I originally wrote this article in 2017, after we’d only lived here a year and a half.
+It’s now 2024, and I love Hout Bay even more.

 The truth is, living in Hout Bay is wonderful.
 It is absolutely home to me – to us.
 This morning I dropped my son at playschool (a 2 min drive from home) and went for a walk on the beach before work.
 It was cold and crisp – the first real Autumn morning – and the sun slanted over the mountains and lit up the waves.
 There are mountain views on all sides, and a wide expanse of sea, and I saw a ship chugging out to start its day, surrounded by flocks of seagulls; a man SUPping in the first rays of the day’s warmth; a legion of people walking their dogs and a sole horse rider trotting along the shore.
 Twice a week I walk along Chapman’s Peak and I am astounded – stopped in my tracks – at the beauty of our bay.